FinTech App Development: Ultimate Guide for 2024

 Rather, you need to understand the role of this stage in the overall development process.

-The design phase is where your User Interface and User Experience are conceived until there’s a blueprint for a developer to build on.
+The app design process is where your User Interface and User Experience are conceived until there’s a blueprint for a developer to build on.

-This stage is a bit more fluid than others, as outputs from this phase often require a redesign.
+This stage is a bit more fluid than others, as outputs from this phase often require a redesign of the app.

 However, it’s a very creative process and the foundational technical process for creating your FinTech application.